Skip to content

 We also encourage and support information-sharing among practitioners, policy-makers and others working to improve Indigenous health.
 Our 'yarning places' (electronic networks) allow people with common interests and purposes to share information, knowledge and experience from different states, territories, regions and sectors.

-Our core functions are made possible by grants (particularly from the Australian Department of Health and Ageing's Office for Aboriginal and Torres Strait Islander Health).
+Our core functions are made possible by grants (particularly from the Australian Department of Health).
 Specific research activities are supported by funds from a variety of sources.